-Whenever a person receives a windfall from either winning the lottery or a receiving a settlement from a lawsuit, tax implications always exist.
+Whenever a person receives a windfall from either winning the lottery or receiving a settlement from a lawsuit, tax implications always exist.
 Everyone must declare certain types of income by law, and personal injury plaintiffs who secure settlements and jury verdicts for damages may wonder about their tax obligations.
 Ultimately, the nature of the compensation and cause of the damages determine taxability on personal injury case awards.

 What Is Tax-Exempt?